HL7/davinci-alerts/source/pages/guidance.md

    - For example, *Patient*, *Provider*
 1.   *All* resources needed for the Receiver or Intermediary to be able to process the message *provided* that the resources have a traversal path to or `MessageHeader.focus` resource.

-Thes requirements are illustrated in figure 3 below.
+These requirements are illustrated in figure 3 below.
 See the [Admit/Discharge Use Case] for an example of the required resources for that use case.

 #### How to define the Message Bundle